Moggill Creek

 The creek is a platypus hotspot with a number of locations along the creek being good places to spot the shy animal.
 The creek has the most platypus sightings for any Brisbane waterway, followed by Enoggera Creek.

-The Moggill Creek catchment has a vast variety of wildlife including koalas, possums, echidnas, bandicoots, gliders, and the nearly extinct greater glider.
-Many butterflies and birds can also be spotted in the region as the natural habitat is being restored by the Moggill Creek Catchment Group and the Brisbane City Council Wildlife Conservation Partnership program.
+The Moggill Creek catchment has a vast variety of wildlife including koalas, platypus, possums, echidnas, bandicoots, gliders, and the nearly extinct greater glider.
+Many butterflies and birds can also be spotted in the region.
+The natural habitat is being restored by the Moggill Creek Catchment Group and the Brisbane City Council Wildlife Conservation Partnership program.